AWS vs. Google Cloud Platform: which cloud service provider to choose

 AWS is still lagging in this regard.
 Their Relational Database Service (RDS) does provide data encryption as an option, yet it is not enabled by default and requires intense configurations if multiple availability zones are involved in the equation.
 The inter-data center traffic is also not encrypted by AWS as of now, which poses yet another potential security threat.

 All things considered, GCP is actually a serious contestant for both AWS and MS Azure.
 Yes, AWS leads in terms of the numbers of customers and products, due to 5 years of head start.
 At the same time, GCP already provides all the needed functionality and offers competitive pricing and configuration models, backed up by serious traffic privacy and security measures.
-With time, as more and more businesses accept the, GCP’s immense power in and Google Chrome’s leading position amongst the browsers will allow Google Cloud Platform become an even more serious counterpart for AWS.
+With time, as more and more businesses accept the AI-first approach to doing business, GCP’s immense power in Big Data analytics and Google Chrome’s leading position amongst the browsers will allow Google Cloud Platform become an even more serious counterpart for AWS.

 Just keep in mind many of GCP features are in alpha or beta stage, so their behavior and API might change.
 It means that using GCP in conjunction with long-term projects may require GCP connectors upgrade during the project lifetime.